-Hatakeyama Memorial Museum of Fine Art
+Ebara Hatakeyama Museum of Art

 This museum was established by a successful businessman who also was a master in tea ceremony, and there are several tea houses on the grounds of the museum as well.